Public-Reviews/PublicReviewsWebsite/README.md

 # PublicReviewsWebsite
-This repository contains UI of the www.publicreviews.com The website of public reviews offers the public to review organizations/hospitals/schools etc. and discplays the average the rating for them.
+This repository is for the webisite of www.publicreviews.com The website of public reviews offers the public to review organizations/hospitals/schools etc. and discplays the average the rating for them.
 This repository is in the initial stage and open for all the acceptable development.

 ## How to run